maize-genetics/phg_v2/docs/build_and_load.md

 * `-o` - The name of the directory for the alignment outputs.

-In addition to the above parameters, there are two optional parameters.
+In addition to the above parameters, there are three optional parameters.
 When values are not specified for these parameters, default values are calculated by the software based on the system processor and memory configuration.

 * `--total-threads` - How many threads would you like to allocate for